The Best Online MSN/MBA Dual Degree Programs

 Program Length

-MSN/MBA dual programs typically take three years for full-time students to complete.
-If you can only enroll as a part-time student, explore the options the school offers to make sure the program can work for your schedule.
+MSN/MBA dual degree programs typically take full-time students 3-4 years to complete.
+If you can only enroll part time, you’ll spend longer completing your degree.
+Part-time students should speak to a program advisor about the school’s enrollment options to ensure the program works with their schedule.

 School Graduation Rate